Health Feature Articles

-Mary Gosche, Human Development Specialist, Cape Girardeau County and Southeast Region, University of Missouri Extension
+Mary Gosche, former Human Development Specialist, Cape Girardeau County and Southeast Region, University of Missouri Extension

 Everyone has stress and a moderate amount of stress is normal.
 A stressor is any demand on your body or your mind.
 Stressors can be unpleasant or pleasant experiences like a family reunion, the holidays or exercise.
 Situations that are considered stressful for one person may have little effect on another person.